 Our results demonstrate that the Bayesian implementation of the GMYC model is reasonably reliable given two caveats.
 First, the length of the DNA sequence is important.
 We found that when we sampled only 300 bp, or only 2 alleles per species, that the performance of the model declined strongly.
 Second, the model is only useful when the underlying history of the species under consideration lies in particular regions of parameter space.
 Species that have recently diverged, or clades undergoing rapid radiation are unlikely to be identifiable under the model.
 In the latter case, the model may provide misleading estimates and confidence.
 Cases such as these, however, may be recognizable because the results may be highly unexpected in the context of other sources of data such as morphology or geography.

 Our implementation of the model provides two main improvements over the original.
 First, it allows the specification of prior probabilities on model parameters.
 It is our experience that very high values of the Yule process rate change parameter sometimes have high likelihood and result in high uncertainty in the threshold parameter (unpublished empirical data).
 These high values may be biologically unrealistic, and the specification of an informative prior can reduce the posterior probability of those areas and produce a more accurate estimate of diversity.
 Second, it allows for the characterization of species limits without use of a point estimate of the phylogeny.
 We know that many datasets are associated with substantial uncertainty owing to limited sequence data collection.
 The Bayesian GMYC method provides marginal probabilities of species identities and will allow downstream estimates of species diversity and community structure (which are often the goal of environmental sequencing studies; ) to account for uncertainty underlying species designations.

-, which can account for greater variation in divergence times and effective population sizes than the model implemented here.
+An important future direction for this work is to implement the multiple-threshold version of the model proposed by Monaghan et al. , which can account for greater variation in divergence times and effective population sizes than the model implemented here.
 It has been shown to provide a better fit to some datasets , but will require implementation of a more complex reversible-jump MCMC that allows proposals that change the number of parameters in the model.

 It is widely acknowledged that single-locus data are not optimal for the inference of phylogeny, historical demography, or species limits [56–59].
 Nevertheless, vast amounts of biological diversity remain undescribed at the level of species, and this limits our ability to understand the evolutionary history of our planet and its current ecological functioning.
 Available alternative means of describing species diversity, either from molecular or morphological data have major drawbacks in that they are time consuming, expensive, or subject to their own biases and inaccuracies.
 Single-locus data for many groups are currently being generated on a large scale, and we advocate making the best of this data.
 We believe that under certain conditions, the GMYC model can be useful, and that a Bayesian framework accounting for uncertainty is most appropriate for these data.

 We thank the National Science Foundation (DEB-0918212) for funding aspects of this work.
 We thank Jeremy Brown for conversations that initiated this research, and members of the Carstens Lab (Sarah M. Hird, John D. McVay, Tara A. Pelletier and Jordan Satler) at Louisiana State University for discussions related to and comments on this manuscript.
 We thank Dr. Timothy Barraclough and two anonymous reviewers for helpful correspondence regarding this work and comments on drafts of the manuscript.